Last modified: January 13, 2020 | Previous Versions

-During the Term of the Google Cloud Platform License Agreement or Google Cloud Platform Reseller Agreement (as applicable, the "Agreement"), the Covered Service will provide a Monthly Uptime Percentage to Customer as follows (the "Service Level Objective" or "SLO"):
+During the Term of the agreement under which Google has agreed to provide Google Cloud Platform to Customer (the "Agreement"), the Covered Service will provide a Monthly Uptime Percentage to Customer as follows (the "Service Level Objective" or "SLO"):

 |Covered service||Monthly uptime percentage|

 |Cloud Natural Language API||>= 99.9%|

 If Google does not meet the SLO, and if Customer meets its obligations under this SLA, Customer will be eligible to receive the Financial Credits described below.
 This SLA states Customer's sole and exclusive remedy for any failure by Google to meet the SLO.
 Capitalized terms used in this SLA, but not defined in this SLA, have the meaning stated in the Agreement.
 If the Agreement authorizes the resale or supply of Google Cloud Platform under a Google Cloud partner or reseller program, then all references to Customer in this SLA mean Partner or Reseller (as applicable), and any Financial Credit(s) will apply only for impacted Partner or Reseller order(s) under the Agreement.

 "Back-off Requirements" means, when an error occurs, the Customer is responsible for waiting for a period of time before issuing another request.
 This means that after the first error, there is a minimum back-off interval of 1 second and for each consecutive error, the back-off interval increases exponentially up to 32 seconds.

 "Covered Service" means Cloud Natural Language API or AutoML Natural Language Online Prediction.

 "Downtime" means more than a 5% Error Rate.
 Downtime is measured based on server side Error Rate.